ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 4. How we can run static analysis testing on the ci configuration
 5. And finally, we'll look at dynamically generating pipelines using tools

 Now I won't claim that any single technique is the best.
-My goal is to cover the pros and cons so you decide which one (or which combination) works best in your situation.
+My goal is to cover the pros and cons to help you decide which one (or which combination) works best in your situation.

 10:40 (01:00)